jhwoodward/pinboard/README.md

 # React Board #

-Dashboard built with React and Google Material.
+Dashboard built with React and Material Design.

 This demo shows a menu of chart items populated from the local database.json file via a mock api.